One of the Top IB Schools in Italy (grade 11-12)

-The American School of Milan is an IB World School offering students in Milan the opportunity to undergo a unique academic program that also motivates them to grow academically and personally through the International Baccalaureate (IB) Diploma program.
+The American School of Milan is an IB World School offering students the opportunity to undergo a unique academic program that also motivates them to grow academically and personally through the International Baccalaureate (IB) Diploma Programme.
+There is no test or GPA requirement for students at ASM to pursue the IB Diploma Programme.
+We are an IB For All school.

 This program is a challenging two-year curriculum, primarily aimed at students aged 16 to 19.
 It leads to a qualification that is widely recognized by the world's leading universities.
 Students learn more than a collection of facts.
 The Diploma Program prepares students for university and encourages them to: